 - In the absence (or shortage) of oxygen, human cells are supposed to resort to lactic acid fermentation.
 With the right genetic quirk, they may resort to alcohol fermentation instead (a similar, but not identical process) - so if your personal biochemistry is slightly off, exercise will get you drunk.
 Try explaining that one to the officer who just pulled you over for a DUI.

 - Chocolate is occasionally mistaken for cannabis by sniffer-dogs and other cannabis tests.
 This is not made any easier by the fact that cannabis is often smuggled inside chocolate, to try to take advantage of this confusion.

-- The placebo effect: Researchers have discovered that if you think you're getting drunk, you'll act drunk even if the drink doesn't actually contain any alcohol.
-This happens in Clone High and Persona 4, among other works of fiction.
+- The Placebo Effect: Researchers have discovered that if you think you're getting drunk, you'll act drunk even if the drink doesn't actually contain any alcohol.

 - A diabetic person with insulin shock looks and acts a lot like a person who's drunk.